 - Setup your project to use the high definition render pipeline.

-- Import the HDRP integration package.
+- Import the HDRP integration package from above.
 The HDRP integration requires Unity 2020.2 and HDRP version 10 or later.

 - Drag the “Overlay Pass” prefab from the HDRP integration package into your scene.